 An FDA official told Kaiser Health that the program is supposed to be for issues that are “well-known and well-documented with the FDA.”
 However, Kaiser’s review found this hidden, “voluntary summary reporting program was put in place for up to 5,600 [medical] devices.”

 Bard could use the FDA’s hidden, summary reporting database for the PowerPort by claiming that any injuries associated with the device were due to “compression or pinch-off events” which Bard said were “known-risks” associated with the PowerPort and resulted from error by the implanting doctor and not due to any design defect.
-Blaming physicians let Bard continue to file safety reports into the secret, non-public database and to categorize these events as injuries due to doctor error rather than a malfunction of the device.
+Blaming doctors let Bard continue to file safety reports into the secret, non-public database and to categorize these events as injuries due to doctor error rather than a malfunction of the device.

 Due to immense public pressure after Kaiser Health’s investigative report revealed the existence and breadth of the FDA’s secret AER database, the FDA announced it was ending the Alternative Summary Reporting Program and released more than 5.7 million adverse events filed under the Program to the public.